McConnell freezes for 2nd time while taking questions

-Senate Minority Leader Mitch McConnell (R-Ky.) appeared to freeze up at the podium while taking questions in Kentucky on Wednesday, the second time in recent weeks that he paused while talking to reporters.
+Senate Minority Leader Mitch McConnell (R-Ky.) appeared to freeze up at the podium while taking questions Wednesday in Kentucky, the second time in recent weeks that he paused while talking to reporters.

 During a gaggle in Covington, Ky., a reporter asked McConnell, 81, for his thoughts about running for reelection in 2026.

-The Senate GOP leader twice asked the reporter to repeat the question, then responded “that’s a,” before freezing and looking ahead for roughly 30 seconds, according to a video posted on X by MSNBC.
+The Senate GOP leader twice asked the reporter to repeat the question, then responded “that’s a,” before freezing and looking ahead for roughly 30 seconds, according to a video posted by MSNBC on X, formerly known as Twitter.

 At one point during the freeze-up, an aide walked up to McConnell and asked “did you hear the question, senator, running for reelection in 2026?”
 To which McConnell replied with a word that was inaudible.